turingcat0/VRCVideoCacher/README.md

 ### How to circumvent YouTube bot detection

-In order to fix YouTube videos failing to load, you'll need to install our Chrome extension from [here](https://chromewebstore.google.com/detail/vrcvideocacher-cookies-ex/kfgelknbegappcajiflgfbjbdpbpokge) more info [here](https://github.com/clienthax/VRCVideoCacherBrowserExtension), then visit [YouTube.com](https://www.youtube.com) at least once while VRCVideoCacher is running, after VRCVideoCacher has obtained your cookies you can safely uninstall the extension.
+In order to fix YouTube videos failing to load, you'll need to install our Chrome extension from [here](https://chromewebstore.google.com/detail/vrcvideocacher-cookies-ex/kfgelknbegappcajiflgfbjbdpbpokge) more info [here](https://github.com/clienthax/VRCVideoCacherBrowserExtension), then visit [YouTube.com](https://www.youtube.com) while signed in, at least once while VRCVideoCacher is running, after VRCVideoCacher has obtained your cookies you can safely uninstall the extension.

 ### VRC still failing to play videos?